zaufi/kate-cpp-helper-plugin/README.md

 * Highlight interior of user specified `#ifdefs` (like `__linux__`, `__WIN32__`, etc) w/ a user specified color
 * Try to get a location for completion item and show it <del>as suffix in a completion list</del>
   in the expandable part of completion item
-* Add ptr/ref/const/etc to a type under cursor (by a hot-key). maybe better to implement as Python plugin for kate?
+* Add ptr/ref/const/etc to a type under cursor (by a hot-key). maybe better to implement as a Python plugin for kate?
 * <del>Show a real type of typedefs (as a tooltip?)</del> In symbol details pane
 * Render class layout according sizeof/align of of all bases and members
 * Provide Python bindings to indexing and C++ parsing, so they can be used from kate/pate plugins
-* Group #include completion items by directory
+* Group `#include` completion items by directory
-* Sort #include directives according configurable rules and type (project specific, third party libs or system)
+* Sort `#include` directives according configurable rules and type (project specific, third party libs or system)
 * <del>Upgrade plugin configuration (at least internal struct) to .kcfg</del> -- BAD IDEA!
-  `kate` plugins can not use this feature cuz application class (plugins manager to be precise) do not designed for that...
+  `kate` plugins can not use this feature cuz application class (plugins manager to be precise) do not designed for that... `xsltproc` still can be used :)
 * Unfortunately `KCompletion` can't be used to complete search query (cuz it is designed to complete only one, very first, term) -- it would be nice to have terms completer anyway...
 * Index comments from source code
 * Add terms for overloads
 * Add terms for symbols' linkage kind
-* Add value slot for offsetof(member)
+* Add value slot for `offsetof(member)`
 * Add terms for arrays (and possible value slots)
 * Add terms for variadic functions
 * Add terms for function result type